Did you know?

-Centropristis Striata, commonly known as Black Sea Bass, is a type of aquatic species with ray fins belonging to the family Serranidae and, subsequently, Serranidae, which further encompasses groupers.
+Black sea bass also called sea bass or black bass, is a type of aquatic species with ray fins belonging to the family Serranidae, which further encompasses groupers.
 Over 475 species comprise the family, most of which are renowned commercial and recreational fish.
-Whereas the species in its entirety is often referred to as “sea bass,” the fish separately have a range of designations.

 Appearance

-The body of the Black Sea Bass is lengthy and squashed horizontally.
-Although the Black Sea Bass is typically black in color, it could occasionally be seen in smaller species as a darkish brown or charcoal color.
-Compared to their colorful rear ends and tails, they possess whitish stomachs.
-Their fins feature shady, darkish markings which extend along the length of their bodies in bands.
-White specks are indeed observed on their fins.
+The body is lengthy and squashed horizontally.
+Although they are typically black, they could occasionally be seen in smaller species as a dusky brown or charcoal color.
+Compared to their colorful rear ends and tails, they possess whitish belly.
+Their fins feature shady, darkish markings that extend along the length of their bodies in bands.

 Diet